 According to Sports Where I Am users, the consensus best place to sit at NFL games is between the 20 yard lines on either side of the field.
 Many people used the phrase “about 20 rows up” when referring to the ideal spot.

-■ If you factor in the upper and lower levels, either side of field accounts for over 70% of the tips we have for seating.
+■ If you factor in the upper and lower levels, ‘between the 20 yard lines’ on either side of field accounts for over 70% of the tips we have for seating.

 What do you think?